 - Oncogenic Drivers and Mechanisms of Carcinogenesis Program

-- Imaging, Bioinformatics, and Engineering Sciences Program
+- Imaging, Biomarker Discovery, and Engineering Sciences Program

-- Cancer Lipids and Metabolism Program
+- Lipid Signaling and Metabolism in Cancer Program

 These programs build on exceptional expertise at Stony Brook Cancer Center and Stony Brook University, and they focus on unique and cutting-edge approaches to unravel how cancer cells develop and how they work and evolve.
 These approaches are defining new vulnerabilities for treatment and new approaches for early detection and prevention.